ad-freiburg/qlever/benchmark/Usage.md

 ## Runtime configuration
 Passing values at runtime to your benchmark classes can be done in two ways:
 1. Writing a JSON file and passing the file location via CLI.
-2. Using the shorthand described in `BenchmarkConfiguration::parseShortHand`, by writing it directly as an argument via CLI.
+2. Using the shorthand described in `benchmark/infrastructure/generated/BenchmarkConfigurationShorthand.g4`, by writing it directly as an argument via CLI.
 Note: The shorthand will overwrite any values of the same name from the JSON file, if both ways are used.

+The shorthand is basically just normal JSON, but adjusted for easier usage.
+There are 3 big changes.
+First, there are no line breaks allowed.
+The shorthand is build for usage directly in the CLI, so that is an unneeded feature Second, because a configuration is always represented by a JSON object, a shorthand string is always treated, as if it had `{}` braces at the beginning and end.
+Third, the keys of key-value pairs, for example `"key" : value`, don't need to be surrounded with `"`. `"` is a special symbol in the CLI, and we want to save you the extra work of always typing `\"key\"`.

-Using those two, a `BenchmarkConfiguration` object will be created and configured to hold all passed information, in a not interpreted form.
+Using those two ways of passing information, a `BenchmarkConfiguration` object will be created and configured to hold all passed information, in a not interpreted form.

 Your class can read this `BenchmarkConfiguration` by having a `parseConfiguration` function, as described in `BenchmarkInterface`.
 In this function, you can read out and interpret values using `BenchmarkConfiguration::getValueByNestedKeys`.